Stahlhelm: Decals and insignia

 After Stahlhelm shells were painted, the colours of which varied by organization, small identification or insignia decals usually were affixed to one or both sides of the helmet.
 Almost every military, naval, and political organization had its own distinctive insignia, which was applied as decals to the sides of helmets.
-The right side of early M35 helmets bore the tricolored shield of black, white, and red stripes, the traditional national colors of the pre-WWI German Empire (cf. the black, red, and gold of today's Federal Republic of Germany, hearkening back to the 1848 Revolt).
+The right side of early M35 helmets bore the tricolored shield of black, white, and red stripes, the traditional national colors of the pre-World War I German Empire (cf. the black, red, and gold of today's Federal Republic of Germany, hearkening back to the 1848 Revolt).
 The left side of the shell often received decal insignia denoting the branch of the armed forces, or Wehrmacht, or an organization within the Nazi Party.

 The combined Wehrmacht military forces of Nazi Germany consisted of the Heer (army), the Kriegsmarine (navy), and the Luftwaffe (air force).
 While not technically part of the Wehrmacht, the Waffen-SS ("Armed-SS") tactically operated as such and was considered part of Germany's armed forces during the war.
 The same was true of some Sturmabteilung (SA) units, along with other subsidiary organizations, which functioned as part of the armed forces particularly towards the end of the war.
 Wehrmacht branches typically displayed distinctive emblems in the form of decals on their helmets.
 The Heer, or army, displayed a black shield bearing the frontal view of a silver-coloured German eagle holding a swastika in its talons (known as the Reichsadler), while the navy used the same eagle emblem in gold.
 Luftwaffe decals displayed the side view of an eagle in flight, also holding a swastika.
 The SS was both a paramilitary and a political organization, and its black runic initials on a silver-coloured shield (normally applied to the right side of the shell) looked like twin lightning bolts.
 Other military, political, and civil or defence organizations used similar decal insignia to distinguish their helmets.
 Such visible identification devices were gradually abandoned as the war progressed, however, so that by war's end most Wehrmacht helmet insignia had been eliminated to reduce the wearer's visibility in combat.

 For the Chinese Nationalist Army soldiers, their M35 helmets were stencilled with the Chinese Nationalist Insignia on the left side.
 Bolivian Army personnel carry the national flag and Wiphala decals on their Stahlhelms when in the full dress.